VOLT

 connect(): Promise<void>

-2. Socket connection: Establishes a socket.io connection to the control namespace and completes registration.
+2. Socket connection: establishes a socket.io connection to the control socket and completes registration.

-3. Heartbeat: Starts a periodic heartbeat loop that sends runtime.heartbeat commands.
+3. Heartbeat: starts a periodic loop that sends runtime.heartbeat commands.

 await client.connect();